-Each year, the chancellor recognizes the leadership and service of UH Mānoa faculty, staff, and students committed to enhancing the University’s mission of excellence.
+Sustainability and resilience courses the leadership and service of UH Mānoa faculty, staff, and students committed to enhancing the University’s mission of excellence.

-- Regents’ Medal for Excellence in Teaching
+- Board of Regents’ Medal for Excellence in Teaching

-- Regents’ Medal for Excellence in Research
+- Board of Regents’ Medal for Excellence in Research

 - Frances Davis Award for Excellence in Undergraduate Teaching